-The CI Study of PYD is a three‐nation, cohort comparative longitudinal study of the use of the Lerner and Lerner model of Positive Youth Development (PYD) for understanding the bases of PYD among some of the world’s poorest youth enrolled in Compassion’s child development centers.
+The CI Study of PYD is a three‐nation, longitudinal study of the use of the Lerner and Lerner model of Positive Youth Development (PYD) for understanding the bases of PYD among some of the world’s poorest youth enrolled in Compassion’s child development centers.
 Compassion International (CI) is a faith-based child‐sponsorship organization that partners with over 8,000 churches to promote thriving in over 2.1 million children living in poverty in 25 countries located in Central and South America, the Caribbean, Africa, and Asia.

-The quantitative work involves a longitudinal study of the development of youth using a counterfactual causal modeling design in Rwanda and El Salvador) to compare the development of CI program participants to youth who are not participating in CI’s programs.
+The quantitative work involves a longitudinal study of the development of youth (using a counterfactual causal modeling design in Rwanda and El Salvador) to compare the development of CI program participants to youth who are not participating in CI’s programs.
 This design enables the researchers to identify specific facets of the CI program that work, with specific children, in specific contexts, over specific time periods.
 The identification of such specific findings is enhanced by our measure‐development work.
 We undertake theory‐predicated, measurement invariance testing of the constructs involved in the Lerner and Lerner PYD model including constructs related to faith and spirituality.
 These constructs are emphasized as key strengths in the lives of youth in CI’s theory of change as well as in the model of Lerner and Lerner.
 We measure spirituality through use of measures developed by Professor Pamela Ebstyne King and her colleagues at Fuller Theological Seminary.
-In Uganda, to provide heretofore unavailable person-specific information about character virtue development among youth within the CI intervention, we will employ an idiographic, person-specific intensive-measurement longitudinal “burst” design with a randomly selected subsample of youth from both groups (n=24; 50% CI).
+In Uganda, to provide heretofore unavailable person-specific information about character virtue development among youth within the CI intervention, we are employing an idiographic, person-specific intensive-measurement longitudinal “burst” design with a randomly selected subsample of CI youth (n=200) (Data collected Spring 2022).
 Integrative Data Analysis will be used to compare idiographic trajectories within and across groups and, as well, to contrast person- centered findings vs. variable-centered findings (e.g., involving variance accounted for and predictive validity).